0v3rride/0v3rride.github.io/Posts/leveraging_dotnet_command.md

 ## Background

 `dotnet.exe` is an executable that is part of the [.NET Core command-line interface tools](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x).
-The command can be ran from a PowerShell or command prompt to manage .NET source code or projects.
+The command is obviously meant to be ran from a PowerShell or command prompt to manage .NET source code or projects.
 This includes building a project, adding a reference/assembly to a .NET project and more.
 Just issue the following command to see for yourself `dotnet /?`.
 However, it also has the added that allows for the execution of a .NET Core application created in Visual Studio.
 This means you can shoot off a .dll file that is produced as the result of building an application in VS. I've only tested this with the C# payload (.NET Core console app) I created in my instance of VS Community 2019.
 I'm not sure if you can just run any .dll file using the dotnet command.

 ## Caveats